wp-plugins/wpsso/readme.txt

 = Version 2.3.1 =

-This version includes two small improvements that are worth mentioning; The default Open Graph Image Dimensions used to be 1200x630px, in consideration of Facebook’s documented preferences, but this was less than ideal for G+ and Pinterest, for example.
-The new Image Dimension defaults are 1200x1200px, which should be a good compromise — make sure your original images are large enough.
-If not, you can reduce the Image Dimension value, but your images may not feature as prominently when posted to facebook.
-The class method used to generate default option values has also been improved by calling the option filter just once.
-And if you’re on a multisite, the plugin will now generate a default set of option values when you create a new blog.

 * Added action hooks for 'wpmu_new_blog' and 'wpmu_activate_blog' to install default options (if necessary) when **multisite** blogs are created and/or activated.
 * Added a notice error message if / when the WordPress `wp_remote_get()` function (used when checking for updates) returns an error (Pro version).
 * Changed the update filter hook priorities from 10 to 100 in order to avoid 3rd party filters from modifying the update information (Pro version).
 * Changed the default Open Graph Image Dimensions from 1200x630 cropped to 1200x1200 cropped.
 * Changed the update check schedule from every 12 hours to every 24 hours.
 * Changed the `WpssoOptions::get_defaults()` method to filter the default options only once.

-= Version 2.2 =

-Pinterest Rich Pins have adopted the Open Graph standard, except for the 'article:author' meta tag value.
-The Open Graph standard expects the 'article:author' to be a profile URL or profile ID, where-as Pinterest expects a person's name instead (and ignores any URL values).
-To correct this incompatibility, a new Pinterest publisher settings tab has been added to the SSO General settings page, with an option to include an author's name specifically for the Pinterest crawler.
-The default value includes the author's 'Display Name', but you may also choose the author's 'First and Last Names' or 'Nickname' instead.

-If you use a full-page caching front-end or plugin (Quick Cache, etc.), see the [Performance Tuning](http://surniaulula.com/codex/plugins/wpsso/notes/performance-tuning/) notes about caches and Pinterest meta tags.

-* Added a new Pinterest publisher settings tab, along with a new 'Author Name Format' option.
-* Changed the 'wpsso_load_lib' action to a filter (returning true or false).
-* Improved the 'wpsso_load_lib' filter for compatibility with future addon plugins.
-* Added support for NextGEN Gallery's 'href_link' image attribute to determine the correct image ID (Pro version).
-* Added an 'wpsso_get_content_img_data_ngg_pid' filter to fetch image information for NGG image attributes (Pro version).

-= Version 2.1.3 =

-* Added support for YouTube's old video embed code.

-= Version 2.1.2 =

-* **Fixed** checks for the `WPSSO_META_TAGS_DISABLE` and `WPSSO_OPEN_GRAPH_DISABLE` constants.

-= Version 2.1.1 =

-* **Fixed** missing check for the 'plugin_filter_lang' option to enable/disable the WP Locale Language addon (Pro version).
-* Improved error message reporting for permission issues accessing the cache folder.

-= Version 2.1 =

-WPSSO can recognize and parse standard object / iframe embed code, but some themes and plugins offer a custom field for video URLs, which is then used to create custom / non-standard embed code.
-Version 2.1 includes a new 'Video URL Custom Field' option on the Advanced settings page, under the Custom Settings tab, where you can enter the name of such a custom field.
-If found, the video URL will be used to retrieve information on that video, just like if it was found embedded in the content.
-Typically, the custom field name will start with an underscore, and the default 'Video URL Custom Field' name is "_format_video_embed" (which may or may not be supported by your theme, or may be known under a different name).

-* Added an 'Video URL Custom Field' option to include a video URL from a theme's custom field (Pro version).
-* Added new 'wpsso_post_cache_transients' and 'wpsso_post_cache_objects' filters, called when a Post or Page is updated.
-* Moved the Vimeo and Yahoo APIs to Pro version addons.
-* **Fixed** false positive on the Custom Post Meta addon status (GPL version).
-* **Fixed** flushing of transient cache for sharing buttons on Post / Page updates.

 == Upgrade Notice ==